th2018/WEST_COAST_ES/README.md

 This code loads two boundary datasets, selects all forest polygons that intersect the combined WA–OR–CA boundary polygons, and then saves the resulting subset as a new shapefile.

 mask_boxplot.ipynb:
+This code extracts pixel values from a raster within each polygon of a GeoDataFrame, collects them into a long-format DataFrame labeled by polygon, computes the median per polygon to sort them, and then creates a boxplot showing the distribution of raster values for each polygon ordered by increasing median.